kensho-technologies/graphql-compiler/README.md

    nor does it deserialize the results.
 Therefore, it is agnostic to the choice of server framework and database client library used.

-**Q: What databases and query languages does the compiler support?**

-A: We currently support a single database, OrientDB version 2.2.28+, and two query languages that OrientDB supports: the OrientDB dialect of `gremlin`, and OrientDB's own custom SQL-like query language that we refer to as `MATCH`, after the name of its graph traversal operator.
-   With OrientDB, `MATCH` should be the preferred choice for most users, since it tends to run faster than `gremlin`, and has other desirable properties.
-See the [Execution model](#execution-model) section for more details.

 **Q: Do you plan to support other databases / more GraphQL features in the future?**

 A: We'd love to, and we could really use your help!
 Please consider contributing to this project